skip to main content

 Ian McKane is currently a Civil Engineer with the Philadelphia Water Department working in the role of a Construction Project Engineer and Contract Administrator for drinking water treatment and water resources construction projects.
 Currently, Ian is managing a project that includes the replacement of a spillway for a high hazard dam in the city.
 The project also includes the construction of a canal intake structure, and the preservation of a historic lock and gatehouse structure.
 In the past Ian has managed and inspected construction projects at Philadelphia’s largest drinking water treatment plant.

 Recently, Ian graduated from Villanova University with a Master of Science in Civil Engineering.
 While at Villanova, Ian worked as a Graduate Research Assistant studying temporal trends in sediment and nutrient transport in rain gardens.
 Ian also earned a Bachelor of Science in Civil Engineering from Rowan University.
 As a student at Rowan, Ian became involved with the Student Chapter of the American Society of Civil Engineers.
 Ian competed in the Construction Institute Student Days Competition in 2017.
-Ian is currently on the Executive Board of the ASCE Construction Institute Young Professionals Council as the Treasurer.
+Ian is the Chair of the ASCE Construction Institute Young Professionals Council and serves 1-year term as the Governor on the CI BOG.

 jump to top